Basic ApproachBack to Top

 The Ecology Center aggregates annual environmental performance data related to targets set under the fiscal 2030 goals, reports results to the Board of Directors, sets single-year targets, and develops measures for the current year with authorization from the Board of Directors.
 Site-specific targets set in line with the Groupwide targets are treated as key performance indicators for managing the progress of environmental conservation activities carried out at individual sites.

-1) Contributing to decarbonization Reduce CO2 emissions Scope 1 & 2 greenhouse gas emissions 1,019 kt-CO2e
+Reduce CO2 emissions Scope 1 & 2 greenhouse gas emissions 874 kt-CO2e

-Contribute to a society that coexists in harmony with nature Area of land in which humans coexist in harmony with nature Increase by 1% (23,000 m²) relative to the total area of manufacturing sites
+Contribute to a society that coexists in harmony with nature Area of land in which humans coexist in harmony with nature Increase by one the number of regions contributing to conservation in which humans coexist in harmony with nature

 Prevent water pollution No. of actions taken by authorities in response to exceeded regulatory standards 0